19 Screen Time Management Tips to Prevent Addiction

 - They find it hard to organize their play without electronics

-- They tend to neglect their other interests because of electronics
+- Students tend to neglect their other interests because of electronics

 - Walk the talk

-Don’t tell your child how damaging screen time is, and then spend the whole evening on social media.
+Don’t tell your student how damaging screen time is, and then spend the whole evening on social media.
 As a parent, make sure you practice what you preach.